 How can I get the product sample delivered?

-Yes, this service is often offered by freight forwarders and purchasing agencies.
+Yes, this service is often offered by freight forwarders and sourcing companies.

 Do we need to pay import duties and other taxes when importing product samples?